brucefan1983/gpuqt/README.md

 There is an independent code from Stephan Roche's group which might be more comprehensive than GPUQT.
 Here is the link: https://github.com/proyectoRMP/proyectormp.github.io

-## References

-The most original paper on this method is:
-* [1] S. Roche and D. Mayou, Conductivity of Quasiperiodic Systems: A Numerical Study, Phys.
-Rev. Lett.
-79, 2518 (1997). https://doi.org/10.1103/PhysRevLett.79.2518

-The major reference for the CUDA implementation is
-* [2] Z. Fan, A. Uppstu, T. Siro, and A. Harju, Efficient linear-scaling quantum transport calculations on graphics processing units and applications on electron transport in graphene, Comput.
-Phys.
-Commun.
-185, 28 (2014). https://doi.org/10.1016/j.cpc.2013.08.009

-This code was first published along with the following paper:
-* [3] Z. Fan, V. Vierimaa, and Ari Harju, GPUQT: An efficient linear-scaling quantum transport code fully implemented on graphics processing units, Comput.
-Phys.
-Commun.
-230, 113 (2018). https://doi.org/10.1016/j.cpc.2018.04.013

-There is a comprehensive review article discussing the linear scaling quantum transport methods:
-* [4] Zheyong Fan, Jose Hugo Garcia, Aron W. Cummings, Jose-Eduardo Barrios, Michel Panhans, Ari Harju, Frank Ortmann, and Stephan Roche, Linear Scaling Quantum Transport Methodologies, submitted to Physics Reports, https://arxiv.org/abs/1811.07387

 ## Prerequisites

 * To use the CPU version, it only requires a `g++` compiler and the `make` program.